 42- The Most Expensive Ice Cream Maker is?

-The Guinness Book of World records for the most expensive ice cream machine maker is The G Series ice cream makers that are made by NitroCream LLC.
+The Guinness Book of World records for the most expensive ice cream machine maker is The G Series ice cream makers which are made by NitroCream LLC.
 These machines are customized and signed by the artist.
 The prices start at $75,000 dollars.

 41- Ice Cream Testers Use Gold Spoons